 As someone that grew up in a restaurant family and worked my way through college in various dining settings, merely writing that phrase sends chills down my spine.
-I still remember the way crashes used to send the kitchen and the front of house into a frenzy – and how they never seem to happen at 2:30pm on a sleepy Tuesday.
-Nope, these crashes made their ugly appearance at 7:00pm on a busy Friday night, with a full line of hungry diners spilling out onto the sidewalk.
+I still remember the way crashes used to send the kitchen and the front of the house into a frenzy – and how they never seem to happen at 2:30 pm on a sleepy Tuesday.
+Nope, these crashes made their ugly appearance at 7:00 pm on a busy Friday night, with a full line of hungry diners spilling out onto the sidewalk.
 All of whom seemed to sense the attendant anxiety.
 As you can imagine, my tips and the restaurant’s takings were not good on those nights.

 The Problem(s) with old POS Software